hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 ## Learning Objectives

-* How to grant or restrict access to files on a multi-user UNIX system
+* Grant or restrict access to files on a multi-user UNIX system
 * What is an "Environment Variable" in Shell
 * What is $PATH, and why I should care